Estimated reading time: 4 minutes

 If you paid freelance workers or independent contractors to work for your business, you must send 1099-NEC forms by January 31.
 In some cases, the due date can be extended to February 15.
 The forms will report the preceding year’s payments that you made to the freelancers or independent contractors.
 Many self-employed individuals like to organize their financial documents and file their tax returns early, so you may want to consider sending forms promptly.
 This will be appreciated by the freelancers or independent contractors who did work for your company because the due date for them to submit 1099-NEC documents to the IRS is February 28 via mail and March 31 electronically.

 When you hire a freelancer or independent contractor, it is recommended that you have them fill out an IRS Form W-9.
 This form will list all the essential information that needs to be included on the 1099-NEC form, such as their federal tax identification number (also known as an employer identification number, or EIN), address, phone number, and business legal structure.
 Regarding legal business structures, 1099-NEC does not need to be filed if the freelancer or independent contractor is registered as a corporation (S-Corp or C-Corp).

 Before sending out 1099-NEC forms, there are several things you need to do.
 First, look at your accounting books to ensure you have a complete and accurate list of the jobs you outsourced to freelancers and independent contractors.
 Second, determine whether you will file the forms via paper or electronically.
 If you opt for the paper-based method, you will need 1099-NEC forms that feature red ink and artwork throughout, which can be purchased online or at an office supply store.
 If you prefer to file online, you can do so through the IRS website.

-Copy A of the form needs to be sent to the IRS, and Copy B must be sent to the freelancer (or independent contractor).
-Also, ask your accountant if you also need to submit the form with the state, as some states require them.
+Copy A of the form must be sent to the IRS, and Copy B must be sent to the freelancer (or independent contractor).
+Also, ask your accountant if you must submit the form with the state, as some states require them.